crossbario/autobahn-js/doc/reference.rst

    Returns an array with the registration objects for all currently active registrations.

+A writeable property with the current default setting for caller disclosure:

+.. js:attribute:: Session.caller_disclose_me

+   Returns ``true`` if the value has been changed for the session from the default ``false``

+A writeable property with the current default setting for publisher disclosure:

+.. js:attribute:: Session.publisher_disclose_me

+   Returns ``true`` if the value has been changed for the session from the default ``false``

 A property with the **Deferred factory** in use on this session:

 .. js:attribute:: Session.defer